eLTER-RI/requirements/README.md

 # requirements
-Repository used for the LTR workplan to define terminology requirements for given use cases
+Repository used for the eLTER workplan to define terminology requirements for given use cases

 New issue tickets will be created for each individual requirement.